The article expects the reader to be familiar with the C++, Winsock API 2.0,

 specify.
 See function prototype below.

-HANDLE CreateIoCompletionPort ( HANDLE FileHandle,
+HANDLE CreateIoCompletionPort ( HANDLE FileHandle, // handle to file

 Specifying zero for the NumberOfConcurrentThreads will create